surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace10-sample.md

       // by Windows PowerShell.
       InitialSessionState iss = InitialSessionState.CreateDefault();

-      // Add the get-proc cmdlet to the InitialSessionState object.
+      // Add the Get-Proc cmdlet to the InitialSessionState object.
-      SessionStateCmdletEntry ssce = new SessionStateCmdletEntry("get-proc", typeof(GetProcCommand), null);
+      SessionStateCmdletEntry ssce = new SessionStateCmdletEntry("Get-Proc", typeof(GetProcCommand), null);
       iss.Commands.Add(ssce);

       // Create a Runspace object that uses the InitialSessionState object.